kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   would take a long time for all the components and systems to migrate to this new API.

-We may consider introducing blocking eviction requests in the future, after communicating the deprecation and significant adoption of the EvictionRequest API.
+We may consider introducing blocking eviction requests in the future, after communicating the deprecation and significant adoption of the EvictionRequest and Eviction API.

 ## Infrastructure Needed (Optional)